 Applicants must complete all of these steps:

-A student seeking permission to participate in an off-campus program sponsored by another institution (non-HWS program) is required to complete the “Application for Approval to Participate in Another Institution's Off-Campus Program” (green form) which can also be obtained from the CGE office.
+A student seeking permission to participate in an off-campus program sponsored by another institution (non- HWS program) should meet with Amy Teel to discuss this option.
+They then need to complete the “Application for Approval to Participate in Another Institution’s Off-Campus Program” (green form) which can be obtained from the CGE office.
 Transfer credit will not be awarded for students who have not completed this process and received written approval in advance.

 |OFF-CAMPUS PROGRAM APPLICATION DEADLINES|

-IMPORTANT: Applications are due by 5 p.m. on the dates listed above.
-Applications received after 5 p.m. will be automatically waitlisted.
+IMPORTANT: Applications are due before 5pm on the dates listed above.
+Applications received after 5pm will be automatically waitlisted.
 See the next section for information about the waitlists.

-Return all application materials to: THE CENTER FOR GLOBAL EDUCATION, Third Floor, Trinity Hall
+Return all application materials to: THE CENTER FOR GLOBAL EDUCATION, Trinity Hall, Third Floor, Room 304

 Upon submission of all required application materials, your candidacy will be reviewed by the appropriate faculty and the Center for Global Education.
 Due to the selective nature of the programs and the limited number of spaces available in any one program, it is not possible to accept all applicants.
 Therefore some applicants will be placed on a waitlist.